Tennessee Incorporation Services

 A professional corporation provides a state-licensed service (think doctors and lawyers).
 If you’re creating a professional corporation, you’ll need to tick the box in Section 12 and list your professional service.
 Tip: Most corporations are not professional corporations.

 How much does it cost to start a Tennessee corporation?

 $100.
 If you file online and pay with a credit or debit card, there’s also a 2.35% service fee.

 Hire Northwest to form your Tennessee corporation, and your total out-the-door cost is $327.35.
 This includes state fees, a full year of registered agent service, and loads of forms and tools to help get your business up and running.

 How long does it take to start a Tennessee corporation?

 The fastest way is also the most inconvenient—in person.
 For same-day processing, you’ll have to drive to Nashville, wait in line, submit your filing, and then wait some more for it to be processed.

-Filing online has a pretty fast turnaround time of 2-3 days (and beats waiting in line).
+Filing online has a pretty fast turnaround time of around one business day (and beats waiting in line).
 If you’d rather print and mail your filing, it’ll take around 4-5 days.

 Does a Tennessee corporation need a registered agent?